 All students are required to apply online at Loma Linda University.
 If you are having problems with the online application, please contact us so we may assist you.
 There is a non-refundable application fee of $60.00 (US Currency) at the time of submitting your application.

-If you are applying to the Doctor of Physical Therapy Entry-Level program or the Physician Assistant program please apply using the following application services.
+If you are applying to the Doctor of Physical Therapy, Master of Occupational Therapy, Master of Orthotics or Prosethics or the Physician Assistant program, please apply using the external application services listed on our admissions page.

 You may apply online during open enrollment periods as designated by the program.

 Acceptances to the school are not granted immediately once you submit an online application.
 Please allow time for us to receive, review, process, and verify your application and transcripts.
 The process can take several weeks or months normally and can vary from student to student.
-Apply as early as possible to ensure you meet program deadlines.
+We recommend that you apply as early as possible to ensure you meet program deadlines.
 Some programs fill their class rosters as completed applications are reviewed and processed.
 It is imperative to make sure you have met and submitted all required elements.
 Some programs are quite popular and receive more qualified applications than there is space for.

-All requirements, transcripts, and test scores must be submitted, received, and reviewed before an acceptance can be granted.
-This includes the evaluation, transcripts, and completed online application.
+All requirements, transcripts, and test scores must be submitted, received, and reviewed before any admissions decision can be made.
+This includes the evaluation, transcripts, program requiremens, and completed online application.

 Once your confirmation deposit is processed you will receive your LLU Login and PIN in the mail.

-You will need to fulfill all admissions and program requirements including course prerequisites and requirements, plus meet all international student financial responsibilities, to be considered to your chosen program.
+You will need to fulfill all admissions and program requirements including course prerequisites and requirements.

 What to submit when applying: